microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 If an access token expires, notifications will not be delivered.
 However, this does not trigger endpoint throttling behavior and Microsoft Graph will continue to retry sending each notification for up to 4 hours.
 So if the access token is refreshed within 4 hours of expiration, unsent notifications will be delivered.

-It is recommended that you add [Lifecycle notifications](.\webhooks-lifecycle.md) to your subscription to receive warning about token expiration so you can reauthorize your endpoint in a timely manner.
+It is recommended that you add [lifecycle notifications](.\webhooks-lifecycle.md) to your subscription to receive warning about token expiration so you can reauthorize your endpoint in a timely manner.

 When you [renew your subcription](#renew-a-subscription), it will also refresh your access token.